From Chains to DAGs: Probing the Graph Structure of Reasoning in LLMs: Conclusion

 \section{Conclusion}

 We introduced \emph{Reasoning DAG Probing}, a framework for examining whether and where large language models encode graph-structured reasoning in their internal representations.
-By formalizing multi-step reasoning as a directed acyclic graph and probing for node depth and pairwise distance, we showed that key aspects of reasoning geometry are linearly recoverable from hidden states.
-This structure emerges most strongly in intermediate layers, varies systematically with reasoning depth, and scales primarily with model size rather than training recipe.
+By formalizing multi-step reasoning as a directed acyclic graph and probing for node depth, pairwise distance, and pairwise adjacency, we showed that key properties of reasoning structure are linearly recoverable from hidden states.
+This structure is most accessible in intermediate layers, aligns with reasoning depth and edge span, and increases with model size.

 Our results suggest that LLM reasoning is not well characterized as a purely linear process.
 Instead, internal representations reflect structured dependencies that extend beyond surface chain-of-thought traces and are only partially expressed through text.
-While stronger DAG recoverability is associated with improved generation outcomes, it is neither sufficient nor guaranteed for correctness, highlighting a gap between internal structure and decoding behavior.

 Overall, these findings position reasoning DAGs as a useful abstraction for mechanistic analysis.
-By shifting focus from linear explanations to structural properties of internal representations, our work takes a step toward more faithful characterization of how multi-step reasoning is represented and computed in large language models.
+By shifting attention from linear explanations to structural properties of internal representations, our work takes a step toward a more faithful characterization of how multi-step reasoning is represented and computed in large language models.